Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

-\begin{remark} In Theorem \ref{thm:cont}, we have no explicit description of the set of $VMO$ points of an entropy solution $u$.
-Instead, we rely upon Lebesgue's Differentiation Theorem say that almost every $(t,x)$ is a Lebesgue point.
+\begin{remark} In Theorem \ref{thm:cont}, we have no explicit description of the set of discontinuity points of an entropy solution $u$.
+Instead, we rely upon Lebesgue's Differentiation Theorem to say that almost every $(t,x)$ is a Lebesgue point.
 In \cite{delellis_otto_westdickenberg}, the jump set $\mathcal{J}$ is explicitly defined in terms of the entropy dissipation measure and it is shown that each $(t,x)\notin \mathcal{J}$ is a point of $VMO$, using a Liouville theorem (\cite[Proposition 6]{delellis_otto_westdickenberg}) for blow-ups at such points.
-We expect one might be able to show a similar result here, and even prove the analogous statement that $\mathcal{J}$ is codimension $1$ rectifiable.
-However, even the Liouville theorem appears to be much more subtle than that for the multidimensional scalar case and these problems are left for future work. \end{remark}
+We expect one can show a similar result here and also the analogous statement that $\mathcal{J}$ is codimension $1$ rectifiable.
+However, such a result relies upon on the notion of blow-ups at single points, which are surprisingly different from the notion of blow-ups along Lipschitz curves considered here.
+Since such an analysis would take us too far afield, these problems are left for future work. \end{remark}